 - 1.6 The EU's research funding needs a better balance between freedom and supervision.
 This applies both to drafting the rules and implementing them in practice.
 The Committee recommends an approach based on trust and feels that this should be a central aspect of European research funding.
-In this respect, the Committee supports the Commission proposal to increase the tolerable risk of error in the research field1. - 1.7 The Committee also recommends the following practical measures that largely tie in with the Commission communication: - Admission of the awardees' usual settlement procedures which are accepted at national level - Appropriate and efficient practical implementation of the rules - Lump sum amounts as options, but not as a pretext for reduced support; actual costs as a basis for calculation - Maximum possible continuity in the procedure - Experienced, internationally recognised experts acting as coordinating officials with adequate latitude in decision-making - Coherent audit strategy - Further development of software tools - Eligibility of value added tax - Simplification specifically for SMEs - Reliable, clear and timely guides (instruction manuals) for support programmes and instruments. - 1.8 The Committee is fundamentally sceptical about the Commission's more far-reaching proposal to consider "results-based funding" as an alternative support method for the next framework programme, given that it has not yet received any detailed, clear information from the Commission on which to better assess, among other things, the (potential) procedural impact of such a move.
+In this respect, the Committee supports the Commission proposal to increase the tolerable risk of error in the research field1. - 1.7 The Committee also recommends the following practical measures that largely tie in with the Commission communication: - Admission of the awardees' settlement procedures carried out under existing national rules - Appropriate and efficient practical implementation of the rules - Lump sum amounts as options, but not as a pretext for reduced support; actual costs as a basis for calculation - Maximum possible coherence and transparency of the procedures - Maximum possible continuity and stability of laws and procedures - Experienced, internationally recognised experts acting as coordinating officials with adequate latitude in decision-making - Coherent audit strategy defined by transparent procedures - Further development of software tools - Eligibility of value added tax - Simplification specifically for SMEs - Reliable, clear and timely guides (instruction manuals) for support programmes and instruments. - 1.8 The Committee is fundamentally sceptical about the Commission's more far-reaching proposal to consider "results-based funding" as an alternative support method for the next framework programme, given that it has not yet received any detailed, clear information from the Commission on which to objectively assess, among other things, the (potential) procedural impact of such a move.
 Nonetheless, the primary purpose and concern of any support programme should clearly be to obtain new and important knowledge by opting for the best and most efficient means of achieving this and making the rules and how they are applied subject to this goal. - 1.9 However, as well as simplifying the legal, administrative and financial rules and procedures, it is equally important to streamline scientific and thematic application, evaluation and monitoring procedures, in order to curb overregulation and the deluge of European and national institutional reporting requirements, application procedures, reviews, evaluations, authorisation arrangements, etc., and to work towards harmonisation.